abemscac/pies-doc/docs/vue3/reactive.md

 </script>
 ```

 This component is almost the same as the previous one, the only difference is we're now declaring `user` with `reactive()`.
-Clicking the button for a couple of times, and you'll see the component finally gets re-rendered as how we've expected it to be.
+Click the button a couple of times, and you'll see the component finally gets re-rendered as we expected it to be.

 <Video src="/video/reactive_reactive-proxy.mov" />